- Welcome to ...

 The School Staffing Project includes:

 Montana State Educator Information System (MSEIS)

-The new system will be implemented in December 2012.
-The system will automate and improve many tasks related to licensing of educators.
+The new system was implemented in 2013.
+The system automates and improves many tasks related to licensing of educators.
 School district personnel will have greater electronic access to the educator licensure system, including a feature for school administrators to inform licensure staff when schools are trying to hire someone with a pending licensure application.

 Assignment of School Employee Identifiers (SEIDs)

 Montana school districts will begin reporting salary and benefit information for each school employee for the 2012‐13 school year.
-As part of the set‐up for this collection, districts will need to submit requests to OPI to generate identifiers for school district employees.
+As part of the set‐up for this collection, districts will submit requests in TEAMS to generate unique identifiers for school district employees.

 TEAMS ‐ Terms of Employment, Accreditation, and Master Schedule

 These collections will fulfill a number of new and anticipated reporting requirements in addition to replacing the previous Annual Data Collection (ADC).
 In the Terms of Employment collection, districts will report information on the employment status of each employee of the district, including position code, FTE portion, base salary, employment start and end dates, total annual days and hours, Full‐time/Part‐time status, and permanent/temporary status.
 The Accreditation component will include questions regarding compliance with the Montana School Accreditation Standards.
 The “Master Schedule” part of TEAMS includes the Teacher-Class data collection, which contains information on course catalog, and teaching assignments at the class level.